EvanGrace25/writing/README.md

 Features:

-- ✅ Minimal styling (make it your own!)
+- ✅ Word Vomiting From Evan
-- ✅ 100/100 Lighthouse performance
+- ✅ 100/100 Sarcasm
-- ✅ SEO-friendly with canonical URLs and OpenGraph data
+- ✅ SEO-friendly with no SEO Optimization!
-- ✅ Sitemap support
+- ✅ Ability to use english to read presented websites
-- ✅ RSS Feed support
+- ✅ 17 Year SLA on Website issues!
-- ✅ Markdown & MDX support
+- ✅ Deep commitment to our <a href="https://www.youtube.com/watch?v=xvFZjo5PgG0">Core Values</a>

 ## 🚀 Project Structure